tieberghien/darkly/02_Unvalidated_Redirects_and_Forwards/Ressources/writeup.md

     <a href="index.php?page=redirect&site=facebook" class="icon fa-facebook"></a>

 Luckily for us, there is no redirect validation.
 This means we can forward users to any webpage.
-Needless to say this is a critical oversight, as any malicious user may manipulate cookies in order to redirect clueless users to a malicious webpage.
+Needless to say this is a grave oversight, as any malicious user may manipulate cookies in order to redirect clueless users to a malicious webpage.